 The 20th Century

 Many other religious affiliations came into Uwchlan Township and the Friends began to move away or attend other churches.
 In 1900, members of the Uwchlan Meeting joined the Downingtown Meeting, but maintained ownership of the Uwchlan Meeting House and burial ground.
 Since then, the building has had several uses and owners.
 It was used as a library, an elementary school and a high school until 1960.
-The Uwchlan Grange bought the Meeting House and sold it to The Woman’s Community Club of Uwchlan in 1963.
+The Uwchlan Grange bought the Meeting House and sold it to The Woman’s Community Club of Uwchlan (WCCU) in 1963.
 In 1973, the Meeting House was placed on the National Register of Historic Places.
-The Woman’s Community Club of Uwchlan was able to begin restoration of the building and install its first central heating system.
+The WCCU was able to begin restoration of the building and install its first central heating system.
 The cost of continued maintenance exceeded their financial abilities and the Club sold the Meeting House to the Uwchlan Conservation Trust in 1976.
 The Trust tackled the exterior and interior areas, including a modern kitchen.
 Members of the Club continue to provide substantial funding and management for the Meeting House.
 In 2020, the WCCU used some of its assets for purchasing a new gas boiler and relining the chimney, having the large meeting rooms painted , having the divider and stage refinished and replacing the rugs.

 The 21st Century